tofnoob/tofnoob.github.io/world_guides/network.md

 ## Fang gang member mission

-During a 4.2 quest you'll be asked to switch to be a Fang Gang member at a Terminal Management Switchboard.
+During a 4.2 quest you'll be asked to switch to be a Fang Gang member at a Terminal Management Switchboard, and can't continue without doing so.

 The quest name is: Snake's Appointment